idealius/covid-sandbox/readme.md

 (https://idealius.github.io/)

-The site will properly complain the data is too old, the codebase is slightly older than the latest version, but it should be fully functional.
+The site will properly complain the data is too old and the codebase is slightly older than the latest version, but it should be fully functional.

 \**The codebase should still work on a host that does not have a 10 MB limit -- after editing the index.html and main.html files so the host URL's make sense.*